kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 type: Details
 ---

-This document extends the **Install Kyma locally from the release** guide with a detailed breakdown of the alternative local installation method which is the `run.sh` script.
+This document extends the **Install Kyma locally from sources** guide with a detailed breakdown of the alternative local installation method which is the `run.sh` script.

 The following snippet is the main element of the `run.sh` script: